simple-crypto/SCALib/paper/paper.md

 thousands), and many metrics have to be computed for each of these points, providing parallelization opportunities.
-As a result of these characteristics, dedicated implementations can achieve much better accuracy and performance than generic or naive (e.g., pure `numpy`) ones.
+As a result of these characteristics, dedicated implementations can achieve much better accuracy and performance than generic or naive (e.g., pure NumPy) ones.

 On the other hand, security-specific algorithms are also used, such as key rank